TritonDataCenter/rfd/rfd/0162/README.md

 Other features we can add at any point after M1:

-- a storage server API for calculating the md5sum of an object, plus support for verifying that on source objects
+- Expose an endpoint on the remora agent to calculate and report the md5sum of a locally object
 - a proper solution (or better intermediate solutions) to the "walking link" problem
 - additional operations, including:
   - "Add Copy": increase the durability of an object
   - "Remove Copy": decrease the durability of an object
-  - "Audit": check whether the existing metadata meets desired constraints (e.g., both copies in different datacenters) and update them accordingly.
+  - "Audit" or "Scrub": check whether the existing metadata meets desired constraints (e.g., both copies in different datacenters) and update them accordingly.
 Potentially also validate the object's checksum.
   - an operation that could be used to indicate that a particular storage node's ID and/or datacenter was changed.
 This would be a fairly special case to handle MANTA-3827 / OPS-4691.

+## Components
+__this probably belongs elsewhere in the document__

+### Remora Zone

+The remora zone is responsible for managing each rebalancer job and coordinating the tasks for each remora agent.

+### Remora Agent

+- Expose and API which is only consumed by the remora zone.
+- Excepts assignments which are simply lists of tasks.
+- Task Types:
+    * Download:
+        * Check for object on disk and matching MD5 sum
+        * If object does not exist or there is an MD5 mismatch, download the object from the URL provided
+        * Uses a pull method to get objects from another storage node.
+        * Is thus idempotent
+    * Others: Future work

 ## Deeper background and use-cases